|Representatives from 194 nations attended the UN climate conference aimed at combating climate change [EPA]|

 Rich countries have pledged up to $100bn a year by 2020 to aid poor states most directly affected by rising global temperatures to adapt their economies and protect themselves from adverse weather.

-The United States has haggled over the source of long-term financing and how to measure the needs of poorer countries.
+The US, in particular, was haggling over the source of long-term financing and how to measure the needs of poorer countries.